Barry Siddall

 Barry Alfred Siddall (born 12 September 1954) is an English former professional football goalkeeper.
-When he retired from the game he had 614 appearances to his name over a 21-year career in the Football League, playing for numerous clubs.
+When he retired from the game he had 614 appearances over a 21-year career in the Football League, playing for numerous clubs.
 He played for 13 different Football League clubs: Bolton Wanderers, Sunderland, Darlington, Port Vale, Blackpool, Stoke City, Tranmere Rovers, Manchester City, Stockport County, Hartlepool United, Carlisle United, Chester City and Preston North End.
 He won promotion out of the Second Division, Third Division, and Fourth Division, and also played in the First Division.